 While GAPA will continue to advocate for an international control mechanism such as an FCAC, we will be working constructively with our civil society partners, Member States and WHO on accelerating actions to reduce alcohol harm.
 This includes active and constructive participation in the process outlined by WHO to implement the decision EB146(14) and present a draft action plan (2022-2030) to the 150th session of the EB in January/ February 2022.
-In this two-year period GAPA will engage in the consultation process, with Member States, civil society and engage our own network to make sure that the most important aspects of the WHO Global strategy to reduce the harmful use of alcohol is maintained or strengthened in the action plan.
-The Secretariat will provide support to Member States by: [...] ensuring that the WHO Secretariat has processes in place to work with nongovernmental organizations and other civil society groups, taking into consideration any conflicts of interest that some nongovernmental organizations may have;
+40 In this two year period GAPA will engage in the consultation process, with Member States, civil society and engage our own network to emphasis the most important aspects of the WHO Global strategy to reduce the harmful use of alcohol41 is maintained or strengthened in the action plan.